mtrdesign/krait/ARTICLE.md

   - Column sizing
   - Preview settings

-No additional setup required - you're ready to start customizing your table.
+No additional setup required - you're ready to start customizing your table just by using the `<cats-table>` VueJS component.

 ### Customizing the Table
-...